wing5wong/artisan-whs-static/source/_courses/MPS2.md

 type: Optional
 description: ""
 maori_title: "MPS3, MAG3, MTA3"
-background: "This course will offer students the chance to develop an understanding in a wider range of statistical topics.
+body: "This course will offer students the chance to develop an understanding in a wider range of statistical topics.
 This course is a prerequisite for the following NCEA Level 3 Mathematics Courses: MPS3, MTA3.
 Topics studied include: Probability, Simulations, Statistical Reports, Inferences and Simultaneous Equations."
 year: "12"
 credits: "17"
 entry_requirements: "Algebra parallel test and multivariate data and HOF/TIC approval.
 Note: Students taking this course need a reasonable standard of literacy.
 Much of the work involves writing or interpreting statistical reports."